klasharr/openclub-csv/README.md

 [![Build Status](https://travis-ci.org/klasharr/openclub-csv.svg?branch=master)](https://travis-ci.org/klasharr/openclub-csv)

-A WordPress plugin which allows you to use CSV data as a data source and display it on your website.
+This is a WordPress plugin which allows you to use CSV data as a data source and display it on your website or process it.
+Some features:

- - store CSV data in a new custom post type and use this as a data source
+ - it stores CSV data in a new custom post type which is used as a data source
- - apply validation and display rules to the CSV data fields, e.g. one input date format, a different output date format
+ - applies validation and display rules to the CSV data fields
- - set of basic table and list templates with overriding and custom template creation/usage in plugins or your theme
+ - has set of basic table and list templates which you can override or add to with your own templates in your own plugins
- - API to easily make shortcodes using optionally custom templates
+ - API to make shortcodes using built in or custom templates
+ - API to make CLI commands working with CSV data
- - filter API e.g. filter out data based on the value of a field
+ - filter API to create filters to exlude data based on rules
- - WP_CLI API to write scripts using CSV data
+ - WP_CLI API to write scripts and process CSV data
- - field display rules, data sorting, limit, grouping and basic date time rules e.g. only show data > current timestamp
+ - field display rules, data sorting, limit, grouping, basic time based functionality
  - early and late filters to alter data based on your own rules.